carpentries/instructor-training/_episodes/02-novice.md

 c) 312
 d) 33
 ~~~
+{: .source}

 The correct answer is 42,
-but each of the other answers provides valuable insight:
+but each of the other answers provides valuable insight.

 > ## Discussion
 >
 > What is the misconception associated with each wrong answer?
 {: .challenge}

+> ## Solution
+>
-*   If the child answers 32, she is throwing away the carry completely.
+> *   If the child answers 32, she is throwing away the carry completely.
-*   If she answers 312, she knows that she can't just discard the carried '1',
+> *   If she answers 312, she knows that she can't just discard the carried '1',
-    but doesn't understand that it's actually a ten
+>     but doesn't understand that it's actually a ten
-    and needs to be added into the next column.
+>     and needs to be added into the next column.
-    In other words,
+>     In other words,
-    she is treating each column of numbers as unconnected to its neighbors.
+>     she is treating each column of numbers as unconnected to its neighbors.
-*   If she answers 33 then she knows she has to carry the 1,
+> *   If she answers 33 then she knows she has to carry the 1,
-    but is carrying it back into the same column it came from.
+>     but is carrying it back into the same column it came from.
+{: .solution}

 Each of these incorrect answers is a *plausible distractor* with *diagnostic power*.
 "Plausible" means that it looks like it could be right: